carrot93/shadow-schemas/README.md

 Travis-ci is currently not able to test Meteor but here is the anyway (it returns passing falsely) [![Build Status](https://travis-ci.org/Meteor-Reaction/meteor-validity.png)](https://travis-ci.org/Meteor-Reaction/meteor-validity)

-This package is fully speced out in tinytest.
+This package is fully specded out in tinytest.
 If you want to a feature added just post an issue or a pull request.